AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 - Plated copper and tungsten carbide have higher thermal conductivity and might allow a bit higher flow rate.
 - Bondtech CHT nozzles use a different internal geometry that allows higher flow rates.

-*If you want to get more scientific, test with a specific nozzle or setup, or your hotend just isn't listed, see [here](#method-4) for a testing method.*

 If you want to get more scientific, test with a specific nozzle or setup, or your hotend just isn't listed, see the section titled "Determining Max Volumetric Flow Rate" in my [print tuning guide.](https://github.com/AndrewEllis93/Print-Tuning-Guide#determining-maximum-volumetric-flow-rate)

 # Acceleration Control